Herbertkartel/alx-low_level_programming/0x08-recursion/README.md

-returns the factorial of a given number
+prints factorial of number n